South Congaree’s Fall Festival, Extraordinary!

 Vendors sold clothing, special soaps and scents, handmade crafts, art, and much more.
 Larry Sossman of Larry’s Lasers in Pelion had a spot that stayed full of people shopping for personal occasions such as Halloween, Christmas, or fanatical fans following Carolina or Clemson.
 Sossman sells everything from high end mugs such as the brands Yeti and Arctic, to wood coasters and other personalized items.
 He said sales were brisk the entire night, and he also had a lot of inquiries about sales in the future.

 The lines for the fair rides, inflatables, and games were long, but people were in good spirits as they waited.
 The pony rides were just one of the huge hits of the night.
 South Congaree’s Mayor Danny Jones even took his turn leading the ponies as children beamed with joy as they rode.
-Pastor Gene Henderson and his wife giggled with glee as much as the children as they snapped photos of their first grandchild’s inaugural ride on a horse.
+Pastor Gene Henderson and his wife giggled with glee as much as the children as they snapped photos of their first grandchild’s first ride on a horse.
 “Man, this is something else,” Henderson said with a huge smile on his face.
 “This is what community is all about!”

 Balloon artist Blake Casanova was twisting balloons into artistic shapes.
 Kerra Carpenter also painted children’s faces into zebras, monkeys, and other interesting patterns that were more art than doodles on a face.
 A number of adults were also in the line to have Kerra decorate their faces.